 How we will use the information we gather

 The information will be used:

-To periodically send promotional emails relating to ETF and IETA-UK & Ireland using the email address you have provided but only if you have given your consent or we are otherwise able to do so in accordance with applicable Data Protection Legislation.
+To periodically send promotional emails relating to ETF and IETA-UK & Ireland from our dedicated ETF/IETA email accounts and/or Mail Chimp, using the email address you have provided but only if you have given your consent or we are otherwise able to do so in accordance with applicable Data Protection Legislation.
 Emails may include information about events, news, activities, products and services and special offers or other information which we think you may find interesting relating to ETF – their courses, training and educational opportunities and relating to IETA-UK & Ireland – student /practitioner support, events, membership and get togethers.

 In addition to the previous use, IETA-UK & Ireland Membership will include postal confirmations, bi-annual magazine, and may include important circulars relating to specific ETF business and IETA-UK & Ireland membership.

 You may unsubscribe at any time via phone, email or our website

 We will rely upon the following legal bases for processing your personal data: